 - There is only one Church, which Jesus created and redeemed to be his holy bride.
 This Church is catholic in scope in that it transcends man-made denominational and cultural boundaries, and is founded on the testimony of the prophets and apostles, with Jesus as its chief cornerstone.
 It exists wherever the Word of God is rightly preached, the sacraments are rightly administered and church discipline is rightly upheld.
 It is held together in the unity of the Holy Spirit.

-- Our only comfort in life and in death is that we belong body and soul, not to ourselves, but to our faithful Savior Jesus Christ.
+- We affirm that our only comfort in life and in death is that we belong body and soul, not to ourselves, but to our faithful Savior Jesus Christ.

 we are presbyterian